 "There are writing mechanics (for example, specific grammar rules) that I would like to learn about."

 "Writing at home isn’t working so well for me.
 I want to schedule my writing so I don’t get distracted."

 "I know my grammar isn’t very good – I need someone to proofread my work."

 Graduate Writing Services do not include editing or proofreading.

 For more information, see hiring an editor.

 Q. I have met with a facilitator before but I have a new piece of writing I want help with, what should I do?

-A. You need to make a new request, but you can request a particular facilitator – this will then depend on his/her availability.
+A. You need to make a new request, but you can request a particular facilitator.
+Note that responses are dependent on facilitator availability.

 Q. How many times can I have a facilitator look at the same piece of writing?